Otto-Stern Award

 Otto-Stern Award 2022

-The Division of Magnetic Resonance of the German Chemical Society awarded the Otto-Stern Award 2022 to Prof. Dr. Jörg Kärger:
+The Division of Magnetic Resonance of the German Chemical Society awarded the Otto-Stern Award 2022 to Prof. Dr. Jörg Kärger on the occasion of the 43rd FGMR Annual Discussion Meeting in September 2022 in Karlsruhe:

 Otto-Stern Award 2020

 The first Otto-Stern Award of the Division of Magnetic Resonance was awarded to Prof. Dr. hc mult.
-Tony Keller (1937-2023) awarded:
+Tony Keller (1937-2023):

-"In recognition of his fundamental and extraordinary contributions to the development of nuclear magnetic resonance spectroscopy - from noise decoupling and the introduction of pulse Fourier spectroscopy in commercial spectrometers to superconducting magnets and fully digitized spectrometers to cryo heads and ultra-high field spectrometers - which gave NMR spectroscopy a opened up broad scientific applications in Germany and the world and thus made a decisive contribution to the establishment of NMR spectroscopy in chemistry as well as life and materials science .
-The Otto-Stern Award 2020 commemorates the discovery of directional quantization in the spin states “up” and “down ".
+"In recognition of his fundamental and extraordinary contributions to the development of nuclear magnetic resonance spectroscopy - from noise decoupling and the introduction of pulse Fourier spectroscopy in commercial spectrometers to superconducting magnets and fully digitized spectrometers to cryo heads and ultra-high field spectrometers - which opened up a broad scientific application for NMR spectroscopy in Germany and the world and thus made a decisive contribution to the establishment of NMR spectroscopy in chemistry as well as bio and materials science .
+The Otto-Stern Award 2020 commemorates the discovery of directional quantization into the spin states "up" and "down".
 Tony Keller has led the development of NMR spectroscopy in the "up" direction."

 Otto-Stern Award 2020ff

-Year Award location Surname Reason for the award
+Year award ceremony name reason for the award

 2023 Brussels, BE Prof. Dr. Jean Jeener